Romantic Things to Do in Tasmania for a Date With a Difference

 Book a Night’s Stay in this Fairytale-Esque Retreat

-In the quiet fishing village of Dunalley, St Martin’s is a love letter to slow living and old souls.
-Once a country church, now a wildly romantic hideaway for two, it glows with candlelight and stories carved into timber and stone.
-Sauna steam curls into the rafters, local champagne chills, and firewood waits for long, quiet nights.
-A secret garden aura surrounds it all, ensuring this is one romantic overnight date idea in Tasmania you won’t soon forget.
+In the fishing village of Dunalley, St Martin’s is a love letter to slow living and old souls.
+Once a country church, now a wildly romantic hideaway for two, it glows with candlelight, weathered timber and stories held in stone.
+Sauna steam drifts into the rafters, Tasmanian sparkling chills, and firewood waits for the night ahead.
+With its secret-garden spell, this is one romantic overnight date idea in Tasmania you won’t soon forget.

 Dunalley, Tasmania